ysadiq/YSLoaderSample/README.md

 ### Prerequisites

-Should use at least Xcode 10.
+Should use at least Xcode 10 and iOS 10.0.
-Run on a device with at least OS 10.0

 ## Pods used